martinvonz/jj/docs/working-copy.md

 See https://git-scm.com/docs/gitignore for details about the format.
 `.gitignore` files are supported in any directory in the working copy, as well as in `$HOME/.gitignore` and `$GIT_DIR/info/exclude`.

+Ignored files are never tracked automatically (regardless of the value of `snapshot.auto-track`), but they can still end up being tracked for a few reasons:

+* if they were tracked in the parent commit
+* because of an explicit `jj file track` command

+You can untrack such files with the jj file untrack command.

 ## Workspaces